cmartem/GEII/README.md

 **Contrôle 2**
    [Video](https://www.youtube.com/watch?v=RHX-xnP_G5s)
    By the way, you can enable subtitles.
 Use English subtitles, not French.
-And yes, there is a transcript down the video.
    Enjoy